Exploring the Seattle Chinatown-International District: Our Recommendations for First-Time Visitors

 Embassy Suites by Hilton Seattle Downtown Pioneer Square

-Set in the trendy, historic Pioneer Square district, the Embassy Suites by Hilton Seattle Downtown Pioneer Square is a sophisticated hotel a short walk from King Street Station.
-Elegantly appointed guest rooms have deluxe décor and high-end amenities.
-You can enjoy top-notch facilities like an indoor swimming pool, a state-of-the-art gym, and a casual bar and restaurant.
+Set a couple of blocks over in the historic Pioneer Square district, the Embassy Suites by Hilton Seattle Downtown Pioneer Square is a sophisticated hotel a short walk from King Street Station.
+We dig the elegantly appointed guest rooms here, featuring deluxe décor and high-end amenities.
+Enjoy top-notch facilities like an indoor swimming pool, a state-of-the-art gym, and a casual bar and restaurant.

 Treksplorer